Actinium-k/python-labyrinth/README.md

 # Python Labyrinth

-*_Generate a labyrinth using the recursive backtracking algorithm_*
+*_Generates a labyrinth using the recursive backtracking algorithm_*

 ### How it works